Nick Thompson (soccer): College

 Thompson attended Messiah College in Grantham, Pennsylvania.
-From 2007 to 2010, Thompson made 99 appearances for the Falcons, scoring 54 goals and assisting 18 times, while winning three NCAA Division III national titles.
-During his senior season at Messiah Thompson earned First Team All-Commonwealth Conference, First Team All-Mid-Atlantic, Second Team All-American, First Team D3Soccer.com All-American, and Commonwealth Conference Player of the year honors.
+From 2007 to 2010, Thompson made 99 appearances for the Falcons, scoring 54 goals and assisting 18 times while winning three NCAA Division III national titles.
+During his senior season at Messiah Thompson earned First Team All-Commonwealth Conference, First Team All-Mid-Atlantic, Second Team All-American, First Team D3Soccer.com All-American, and Commonwealth Conference Player of the Year honors.

 Professional

 Thompson was signed by the Carolina RailHawks of the North American Soccer League for the 2011 season.
-He made his professional debut for Carolina on June 25, 2011 as a late game substitute against Atlanta Silverbacks.
-After a brief coaching stint at Eastern Nazarene College, he was able to secure a transfer to the Pittsburgh Riverhounds, to play for former Messiah College Men's Soccer coach Dave Brandt and alongside his younger brother Jack Thompson, who is also a member of the club.
+He made his professional debut for Carolina on June 25, 2011, as a late-game substitute against Atlanta Silverbacks.
+After a brief coaching stint at Eastern Nazarene College, he secured a transfer to the Pittsburgh Riverhounds, to play for former Messiah College Men's Soccer coach Dave Brandt alongside his younger brother Jack Thompson, a club member.
 On November 30, 2017, Thompson's contract with the club expired and was not renewed.
 He departed Pittsburgh after two seasons with the Riverhounds.